Music (2021 film): Production

 Sia announced the film, her directorial debut, at the 2015 Venice Film Festival, to star Maddie Ziegler, who starred in a series of music videos that Sia co-directed with Daniel Askill and who has danced in many of Sia's live performances.
 After creating the music video for "Chandelier" in 2014, Sia had decided that she was "pretty good" at directing and "felt a little bit braver".
 The film's screenplay was co-written by Sia and children's book author Dallas Clayton based on a one-page story that she had written in 2007.
 Sia enjoyed the creative process and noted similarities between directing and writing songs, saying: For me, the process was basically, I work out the movie.
 I'll act it out, I'll have the dialogue already in my head...
 I can't be bothered to learn Final Draft.
 Like, when I sing, I just want to sing the melody and write the lyrics.
 I don't want to have to do production, which is very technical.
 I don't enjoy that.

 The project, originally conceived as a non-musical film, was subsequently made into a musical.
 The transformation into a musical saw the film's budget increase from $4 million to $16 million.
 Songs were written by Sia, with choreography by her frequent collaborator Ryan Heffington.
 It was first given the working title Sister and subsequently renamed Music.
 The character of Zu was originally planned to be male, and was to be portrayed by Shia LaBeouf, then Jonah Hill.
 After Sia saw an Instagram post of Kate Hudson singing, she cast her and changed the sex of the role.
-Most of the film's casting was organised through social media.
+Most of the film's casting was organized through social media.
 The film was shot in mid-2017 over 40 days.
 At the time, Ziegler was 14 years old.
 The film's editing process took three years, as Sia said she wanted it to be "the best movie it could be".
 She told Rolling Stone Australia: "The making of the movie was fun but the editing portion actually made me sick.
 I had an illness and severe pain", and "I couldn't seem to find the right editor – someone who understood the magic I was trying to make happen."